Enzyme repressor

-Enzyme Repressor

 An enzyme repressor is a type of regulatory protein that controls the activity of enzymes, typically by binding to specific sites on DNA or directly to the enzyme itself.
 These repressors play a crucial role in cellular processes, particularly in gene expression and metabolic pathways, by inhibiting the synthesis or activity of enzymes involved in these processes.

-Mechanism of Action
+Mechanism of action

 Enzyme repressors can function through several mechanisms: